 HOW DO YOU WASTE YOUR TIME?

-These are just some of the things that can waste your time.
-Of course, they’ll probably look a little different for everyone, but they may start you thinking about how you can be more productive, organised and in control of how and where you spend your time.
+These are just some of the things that can waste your time and some ideas on how you can change that!
+Of course, the things that waste your time probably look a little different for everyone, but this list will hopefully start you thinking about how you can be more productive, organised and in control of how and where you spend your time.

 YOUR NEXT STEP…